- Friends of Practical Survivor

 How robust are the saws?

 We decided to run the saws through two test runs.
 One would be using the saw in the configuration seen in most articles and videos.
 Most people tend to place their fingers through the rings on the saw.
 Not only is this painful but it could cause damage to the hand.
 Others attach parachute cord to the rings.
 We felt the best solution was to cut two small handles made of sapling.
+Note: Using the saw in this manner adds strain to the saw and to your body.
+By keeping the saw straight you lower the chances of breakage also increase longevity of your tool.

 The second set of tests were executed using a "bow saw" configuration.
 This is the recommended on the packaging of several saws for "best results".